neopragma/sociabletests/README.md

 James Shore took a look at the solution in package ```com.neopragma.sociable.v4``` and kindly offered detailed feedback on it.
 I'll refer to his comments as "JS May 1" because I saw them on May 1, 2024.
 I'll document how his feedback changed my understanding of the technique.

+Let's get the Java implementation in shape before moving on to other languages.
+There's no need to repeat the noob mistakes over and over.

 There are common mistakes that people who have a background using mocks make when they start using this technique.
 It seems I made them all.
 So, let's examine the mistakes.

 We thought it would be useful to keep the previous results in place and refactor the Java solution to align more closely with James' approach.
 That way, you can see how an experienced developer can make these mistakes, and that it's all part of the learning curve.
 We all struggle with new things, and that's normal.